4 Tips for Successfully Upgrading Your Multi-Housing Laundry Room

 2. Invest in technology and efficiency: card payment systems and more

 Laundry equipment has come a long way.
 Advanced technology improves convenience and saves both you and your residents money.

 Since most people don't have cash/coins on hand anymore, Spyderwash and other card payment systems we offer are another great option.
 They allow residents to conveniently pay with a credit/debit card and minimize coin collection for you.

 While you’re upgrading the space, consider other laundry room technology that residents would appreciate as well.
 Security cameras to improve laundry room safety, WiFi in the laundry room and other common areas of the building, and energy-efficient lighting are all great options.
-As COVID-19 remains a concern, you may also want to consider air purifiers and other cleaning and sanitation technology.
+As COVID-19 remains a concern, consider installing air purifiers and other cleaning and sanitation technology.

 Overall, technology can help improve satisfaction, thus reducing complaints and tenant turnover.
 Plus, it can be a huge selling point when trying to market vacant units and makes maintaining your laundry room even easier.